Top News JPMA Media Forum" Held Action Plan for Combating Drug Resistance (AMR) 2023-2027 - Key Points and Future Responses

 From the viewpoint of pharmaceutical companies

-Yusuke Ariyoshi, Leader, Infectious Disease Group, International Committee, Pharmaceutical Manufacturers Association of Japan
+Yusuke Ariyoshi, Leader, Infectious Disease Group, International Affairs Committee, JPMA

 In this lecture, he explained about the six areas of goals set in the Action Plan, which are closely related to pharmaceutical companies: R&D, drug discovery promotion, and international cooperation.

-In the area of R&D and drug discovery promotion, he introduced examples of industry-academia-government collaboration, including AMR and other infectious diseases, and explained the activities of the Pharmaceutical Manufacturers Association of Japan (PMAJ) as a whole under its Policy Proposal 2023 initiative, thereby demonstrating the importance of industry-academia-government collaboration.
+In the area of R&D and drug discovery promotion, he introduced examples of industry-academia-government collaboration, including AMR and other infectious diseases, and explained the JPMA's Policy Proposal 2023, which is an activity of the JPMA as a whole, to demonstrate the importance of industry-academia-government collaboration.
 He explained the challenges of the market mechanism in the field of antimicrobials and expressed his hope that the pull-type incentive "Support Program for Securing Antimicrobial Drugs" will become a system that satisfies both aspects of proper use and development promotion (Fig. 1).
-He expressed his hope that the "Support Program for Securing Antimicrobial Agents," a pull incentive, will be considered in order to satisfy both aspects of appropriate use and development promotion ( Figure 5 ).
+He expressed his hope that the "Support Program for Securing Antimicrobial Agents," a pull incentive, will be considered in order to satisfy both aspects of proper use and development promotion ( Figure 5 ).

 Fig. 5 Market mechanisms for antimicrobial agents make it difficult to create new antimicrobial agents